rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 $ git push
 ```

 Go to Travis CI to see the build status.
-It'll probably take a minute or two to complete the build.
+It'll probably take a minute or two to complete.

 # Pushing to AWS Elastic Container Registry
 First create and check out a new branch called *staging* which you'll use to publish new container
 images.
 Whenever you're ready to release a new image, you'll switch to this branch and merge in
-changes from the development branch.
+changes from the *development* branch.
 Then you'll push those changes to GitHub.

 ```
 $ git checkout -b staging